BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 Hart’s Haunted Walkthrough, 247 Bellman Avenue, Warwick, RI

 Creepy clowns, spooky witches and movie monsters — this display has it all!
-Meghan Hart and her family have been decorating for about five years, and this year their walk-though haunt boasts more than 20 animatronics.
+Meghan Hart and her family have been decorating for about six years, and this year their walk-through haunt boasts more than 20 animatronics.
 Meghan said the display is a bit on the scarier side, but she still knows plenty of young kids who enjoy it too!
 The display is open nightly from 5 to 9 p.m.

 The Yard of the Undead, 25 Maplehurst Ave, Warwick, RI